-The truth is, there are lots of other wonderful writers residencies to choose from, many of which are less competitive, so you’re more likely to get accepted.
+The truth is, there are lots of other writers residencies to choose from, many of which are less competitive, so you’re more likely to get accepted.

-Here are 27 high-quality writing residencies and retreats you may not know about yet.
+We’ve rounded up 28 high-quality writing residencies and retreats you may not know about yet.
 While some of these are quite selective, others are a little more open with their admission policies.

 This fairly new residency program, which was launched in 2014, is already making waves.
 It’s located in Southwestern Washington and offers month-long residencies to emerging and established artists of all types.
 Lodging, meals and work space are provided to six residents per month from March 1 through September 30.
 Expect a $30 application fee — and a $100 refundable deposit to confirm your residency if you’re admitted.
 (You’ll get it back as soon as you arrive!)

 I showed up to Millay a lotta bit nervous but curious about what doors in my work would open up there, out of my element.
-Thankfully, the staff and the land itself, which seems infused with some soft blessing by Edna herself, make it hard not to settle in and let the work take you. — , poet
+Thankfully, the staff and the land itself, which seems infused with some soft blessing by Edna herself, make it hard not to settle in and let the work take you. — Danez Smith, poet

 A favorite among writers with the likes of Annie Proulx in its list of alumni, this colony is located on a 20,000-acre working cattle ranch in Wyoming.
 It serves 85 artists per year, with up to ten people in residence at any one time.
 Lunches are delivered to your door, while dinners are eaten together in a group; towels, linens, and weekly housekeeping is provided.
-Residencies last two to six weeks and are free of charge. $40 application fee; March 1 and October 1 deadlines.
+Residencies last two to six weeks and are free of charge. $40 nonrefundable application fee; March 1 and September 1 deadlines.

-This selective residency is located in the Blue Ridge Mountains of Virginia and accepts artists of all types.
-Residencies are offered year-round and last from two weeks to two months, with at one time.
-You’ll receive three meals per day and are asked to contribute what you can, up to their $150 per-day cost to host you. $40 application fee; deadlines are January, May and September 15.
-(TWL Founder Alexis Grant attended this residency, and it is a !)
+This selective residency offers two attractive locations: one in the Blue Ridge Mountains of Virginia and another in France, open to those who’ve already completed a domestic VCCA residency.
+Artists of all types are accepted.
+Residencies are offered year-round and last from two weeks to two months, with 25 artists in residence at one time.
+You’ll receive private quarters and, in the case of the Virginia residency, three meals per day — and are asked to contribute what you can, up to their $150 per-day cost to host you.
+(Residents at the French location will receive one community dinner per week and are required to pay at least $70 per day.)

 Writers Omi welcomes published writers of all types for residencies of one week to two months.
 Located on 300 acres in upstate New York, they offer full room and board and frequently host dinner guests from the New York City publishing community.
 There is no application fee, and no fee to attend.

 How did I get here?
 Where am I?
-I feel like I don’t exist, and it’s nice. —
+I feel like I don’t exist, and it’s nice. — The Magic Wonder Blog

 This 10-day residency is located off the coast of Maine and offers a rustic and outdoorsy experience each summer for a flat fee of $125.
-When we say “outdoorsy,” though, we mean it, so get ready: WiFi is limited, cabins lack running water, and the program reminds you to “Watch out for wildlife—most of it amazing, some of it icky, all of it harmless.” $35 application fee.
+When we say “outdoorsy,” though, we mean it, so get ready: WiFi is limited, cabins lack running water, and the program reminds you to “Watch out for wildlife—most of it amazing, some of it icky, all of it harmless.” $35 tax-deductible application fee.